Date came into force or revised

 - Information on the four groups of independent school certification can be found in the Classification of Independent Schools Policy.

 - All schools wishing to pursue Group 1 certification start as Group 2 schools for their first year of operation.
-Following the issuance of a regular certificate after interim certification, Group 1 certification is determined through the Statement of Per Student Operating Cost Report (SOPSOC).
-Please refer to the SOPSOC information through the previous link for additional details.
+Eligibility to move to Group 1 certification must further be demonstrated through a Statement of Per Student Operating Cost Report (SOPSOC).

-- The Ministry of Education and Child Care is not currently entering into Provincial Online Learning School Agreements for new online learning schools.
+- The Ministry of Education and Child Care is not currently entering into any additional Provincial Online Learning School Agreements for online learning schools.

-- After the submission of an Expression of Interest, a prospective school authority may develop a web presence that clearly and prominently states on the home page the prospective school is seeking certification and is not yet currently certified.
+- After submitting an Expression of Interest, a prospective school authority may develop a web presence as long as the webpage clearly and prominently states the prospective school is not yet currently certified but seeking certification.
 This website may be used, for example, for the purpose of recruiting prospective school staff or securing a letter of municipal/local government compliance.
-The school may not recruit or enroll students through any means until after interim certification has been achieved (Step 5).
-The website should not facilitate student recruitment in any way until that time.
+The school may not recruit or enroll students through the website or any other means until after interim certification has been achieved (Step 5).

-- New schools must have 10 or more school age students who are enrolled and in physical attendance with the school and reported as 1.00 FTE each as of September 30, in accordance with the 1701 instructions for independent schools for the September data collection.
-Failure to do so may result in the termination of the interim certificate.
+- New schools must have 10 or more school age students who are enrolled, in physical attendance at the school and are reported as 1.00 FTE as of September 30, in accordance with the 1701 instructions for independent schools for the September data collection.
+Failure to meet enrolment requirements may result in the termination of the interim certificate.

-- Prior to the 1701 data collection, schools must report their overall enrolment and the number of resident and international students to the Inspector of Independent Schools no later than September 20 (Step 6.)
-Schools seeking Group 2 or 3 Classification must ensure that at least 50% B.C. resident students are enrolled as of September 30.
+- Prior to the 1701 data collection, new schools must report their overall enrolment and the number of resident and international students to the Inspector of Independent Schools.
+Schools seeking Group 2 or 3 Classification in their first year of operation, must ensure that at least 50% B.C. resident students are enrolled as of September 30.
 Failure to do so may result in the cancellation of the interim certificate.

-- The Department of Immigration, Refugees and Citizenship Canada requires that a school be certified, at least on an interim basis, prior to considering study permit applications from students.
+- Immigration, Refugees and Citizenship Canada requires that a school be certified, at least on an interim basis, prior to considering study permit applications from students.

 - All marketing materials (e.g., websites) for a school must accurately reflect the school's current Certificate of Group Classification and the programs offered.

-- Prior to interim certification being issued, no fees for prospective students may be collected.
+- Prior to interim certification being issued, the school is not permitted to collect fees from prospective students.

 - In the period between receipt of interim certification and July 1 of the year the school intends to begin operating, a deposit of up to CDN $500 per student may be collected.
 No other fees from families may be collected during this time.